 This is the very basis of what teachers call play-based learning.
 The ancient Greek philospher Sophocles said, "One learns by doing a thing.
 Although you think you know it, you have no certainty until you try."
-And for little ones it hardly matters what the doing is.
+For little ones it hardly matters what the doing is.
 As long as the child chooses it and is physically involved in it, fun and learning are bound to follow.

 Taking a walk in your shoes is an important part of your child's development particularly in the toddler years.
 This is the beginnings of role play, and the role they want to play is you.